What Is Lethargy In Dogs & How to Treat It?

 Lethargy in Senior Dogs

 Senior dogs are more often affected by arthritis and other joint conditions that cause pain.
-Dogs tend to hide their pain until they can’t take it any longer, so if your dog is not eager to get up and do the things they normally do, you should really pay attention to this and get them some help.
+Dogs tend to hide their pain until they can’t take it any longer, so if your dog is not eager to get up and do the things they usually do, you should really pay attention to this and get them some help.

 Seniors are also more prone to having internal problems with their organs, such as tumors or heart problems.
 This causes a real lack of energy that may be the first symptom you see.”